Iain-S/AdventOfAction/README.md

 1. Write their answers to `answer.txt`, with the part one answer on the first line and the part two line on the second.
 1. Write the problem input to `input.txt`.
-2. Encrypt the files with something like `gpg --batch --yes --symmetric --passphrase "your_secret" --output input.gpg input.txt` and `gpg --batch --yes --symmetric --passphrase "your_secret" --output answers.gpg answers.txt`.
+1. Encrypt the files with something like `gpg --batch --yes --symmetric --passphrase "your_secret" --output input|answers.gpg input|answers.txt`.

 Input and answers are encrypted because the author of advent-of-code has asked that they be kept private.

 Each solution should:

 1. Expect the last command-line argument to be either `one` or `two` and to return the part-one or part-two solution accordingly.
-2. Expect an `input.txt` file in the current working directory, which is the problem input.
+1. Expect an `input.txt` file in the current working directory, which is the problem input.

 For example: